dmulyalin/NORFAB/docs/customization/norfab_hooks.md

 ## NORFAB Hooks

-Hooks is a set of of functions to run during NorFab execution lifespan events.
+Hooks is a set of functions to run during NorFab execution lifespan.

-NorFab supports definition of hook inside of `inventory.yaml` file within `hooks` section.
+NorFab supports definition of hooks inside `inventory.yaml` file within `hooks` section.

-Supported attach points:

-- `startup` - list of functions to run right after NorFab nfapi fully initialized.
-Startup hook function must accept `norfab` object as a single argument.
-- `exit` - list of functions to run right before NorFab nfapi initiates exit sequence.
-Exit hook function must accept `norfab` object as a single argument.

 Each hook defined as a dictionary that can contain these keys: